 Top 7 Dive Sites In Belize

 The Barrier Reef

-As we mentioned before, Belize is home to the largest barrier reef within the western hemisphere.
+As we mentioned before, Belize is home to the largest barrier reef in the western hemisphere.
 This huge barrier reef stretches the length of Belize’s coastline and provides ample opportunities for divers to explore.
-If you choose to dive with diving centers located in Belize City and the Cayes, they specialise in diving within the deep coral canyons, which have been created by the phenomenal Elkhorn, Staghorn and Brain corals.
+If you choose to dive with diving centers located in Belize City and the Cayes, they specialize in diving within the deep coral canyons, which have been created by the phenomenal Elkhorn, Staghorn, and Brain corals.
 When diving the Barrier Reef, most divers start in the shallows and descend around 30 meters.
-The kind of marine life that you’ll find within this area are white spotted toad fish, which is a species endemic to Belize, tiny tropical fish, reef sharks and turtles.
+The kind of marine life that you’ll find within this area are white spotted toadfish, which is a species endemic to Belize, tiny tropical fish, reef sharks and turtles.

 With all the incredible diving locations found throughout Belize, Ambergris Caye is known for its location.
 The largest out of the 200 cayes that are spotted around the coastline, Ambergris Caye is just a short plane journey away from Belize City.
 It is also the closest you can get to the Belize Barrier Reef.
 If you choose to dive with any of the many dive centers located around the dock, it will take you only a few minutes to reach this Caye taking you to an amazing dive on the deep spur-and-groove coral formations, which shelter the island or the Hol Chan Marine Reserve, which we will talk about next.

 Hol Chan Marine Reserve